bernardmonteiro/Python-on-M1m0/README.md

 # Python-on-M1m0
 My First Steps with Python and More

-So far, I covered the following topics:
+So far, I completed the following topics:

 - Python Basics
 - Types and Comparisons